cert-ee/cuckoo3/docs/src/configuring/web-ui.md

     Please make sure that you have:

-    - installed all dependencies for [serving API and web](../installing/dependencies.md#serving-api-and-web)
+    - installed all dependencies for [serving API and web](../installing/dependencies.md#serving-api-and-web){:target=_blank}

-If you want to serve Cuckoo in an enviroment such as develpment, testing, staging or production, you need to use uWSGI and Nginx.
+If you want to serve Cuckoo in an environment such as development, testing, staging or production, you need to use uWSGI and Nginx.
-uWSGI is used as application server and Nginx as a webserver.
+uWSGI is used as an application server and Nginx as a webserver.

 **Steps**